Bastion-BaaS/bastion-sdk/README.md

 ## Database:

-### `sdk.db.getCollections()`
+### `sdk.db.getAllItems(collectionName)`
-Get a list of all collections in your application.
+Get all items in a collection with the given collection name.

 Inputs:
-- None

-Outputs:
-- Array of collection objects
-- Status 200

-### `sdk.db.getCollection(collectionName)`
-Get a single collection with the given collection name.

-Inputs:
 - collectionName: String

 Outputs:
-- The collection specified as a JSON object
+- The items in a collection specified as a JSON object
 - Status 200

-### `sdk.db.createCollection(collectionName)`
-Create a new collection with the given collection name.

-Inputs:
-- collectionName: String

-Outputs:
-- The newly created collection as a JSON object
-- Status 201

-### `sdk.db.deleteCollection(collectionName)`
-Delete a collection with the given collection name.

-Inputs:
-- collectionName: String

-Outputs:
-- Status 204

 ### `sdk.db.getItem(collectionName, itemId)`
 Get a single database record with the given collection name and ID.